Hafun Salt Factory: History

-The industrial facility of "Saline Dante" gave work to 600 Italians and 2000 natives (nearly all the native males in Hafun), giving a huge boost to the local Somali economy: Dante city (now called Hafun) grew to more than 5000 inhabitants in 1939.
+The industrial facility of "Saline Dante" gave work to 600 Italians and 2,000 natives (nearly all the native males in Hafun), giving a huge boost to the local Somali economy: Dante city (now called Hafun) grew to more than 5,000 inhabitants in 1939.
 Electrical plants were built in the Dante area for the facility, together with an aqueduct, solving the semi-desert area problems for the first time in its history.
 The production reached nearly half a million tons per year in the late 1930s and was supposed to increase in the 1940s, but World War II stopped it.

 The salt was treated with a total of 27.0 km long Ropeway conveyor of the salt pans: about 14.0 km were across the lagoon to a station on the opposite bank, and then another 16.0 km were to the Treatment plant at Dante.

 From there, the cable car went to be up to 1.5 km into the sea extending loading facilities.
 The cable car and the rope way was built around 1925, by the German company "Ernst Heckel".
 The British destroyed the salt factory in 1941 during their conquest of Italian Somalia and since then the productivity has been reduced to a minimal activity until the 1950s, when was totally abandoned.
 The result was that Hafun in the 1970s was reduced to a small village of nearly 500 native inhabitants surviving mainly on fishing.

-However, in late 2014, the Udug Limited Company, in conjunction with the United States-based REDD Engineering & Construction Incorporation, began conducting feasibility studies for the renovation of the salt production plants in Hafun and Hurdiyo.
+However, in late 2014, Udug Limited, in conjunction with the United States–based REDD Engineering & Construction Inc., began conducting feasibility studies for the renovation of the salt production plants in Hafun and Hurdiyo.
 The first phase of the initiative was completed in March 2015, and saw the historic salt works in both towns refurbished following community-wide consultations.
 REDD Engineering official Lowry Redd indicated that the initiative aims to make the plant in the area of Hafun one of the main global suppliers of salt.